What Barclays needed

 - Assessment length - You don’t want assessments to be too long

-By adding new dimension detailing how confident each learner is in their answer the second issue is resolved.
+The second issue is resolved by adding a new dimension detailing how confident each learner is in their answer.
 Those who guess are unlikely to be confident and hence achieve a lower score.